 Both written exams (one per breadth field) are to be completed sequentially within the space of one week during September (the week before Week of Welcome).
-Between 9:00 am and noon on the day the exam is to begin, the student will choose which field they wish to respond to first.
-They will receive two questions in that field from the Graduate Coordinator in person or by email (by prior arrangement either at 9am or Noon).
-The student will answer one of these questions, writing an essay of about ten pages over 48 hours.
-Upon submitting this essay, the student will receive the questions for the other breadth field from the Graduate Coordinator; the second essay is due within 48 hours of receipt.
-When submitting written work, print in Courier 10 or Times Roman 12 fonts (not smaller), single sided, with one-inch margins all around.
+The student will be asked by the Graduate Coordinator to indicate which list questions to receive first.
+They will receive two questions in that field from the Graduate Coordinator by email.
+The student will answer one of these questions, writing an essay of about ten pages over 72 hours.
+Upon submitting this essay, thestudent will receive the questions for the other breadth field from the Graduate Coordinator; the second essay is due within 72 hours of receipt.
+When submitting work, print in Courier 10 or Times Roman 12 fonts (not smaller), single sided, with one-inch margins all around.